Status: Bill 43 received royal assent on December 9, 2020

 Ministry responsible: Transportation

-Bill 43, the Financing Alberta’s Strategic Transportation Act, would allow government to collect tolls to finance the construction of new or expanded highway infrastructure projects.
+Bill 43, the Financing Alberta’s Strategic Transportation Act, allows government to collect tolls to finance the construction of new or expanded highway infrastructure projects.

-If passed, Bill 43 will provide a way to build infrastructure faster without increasing the Capital Budget and could accelerate capital spending in areas that support economic growth and trade.
+Bill 43 alsos provide a way to build infrastructure faster without increasing the Capital Budget and could accelerate capital spending in areas that support economic growth and trade.

 Alberta has an extensive highway network that requires significant investment to maintain and rehabilitate, approximately 64,000 lane kilometres of roads and nearly 4,600 bridges and interchanges.
 Tolls have been used successfully in other provinces, including British Columbia, Ontario, Prince Edward Island and New Brunswick.

-- allow government to collect tolls to build or maintain infrastructure projects if:
+- allows government to collect tolls to build or maintain infrastructure projects if:

 - government engages with stakeholders for each project